Configure relevance scoring

 Default scoring algorithm

-Depending on the age of your search service, Azure Cognitive Search supports two similarity scoring algorithms for a full text search query:
+Depending on the age of your search service, Azure AI Search supports two scoring algorithms for a full text search query:

 BM25 ranking is the default because it tends to produce search rankings that align better with user expectations.
 It includes parameters for tuning results based on factors such as document size.
 For search services created after July 2020, BM25 is the only scoring algorithm.
-If you try to set "similarity" to ClassicSimilarity on a new service, an HTTP 400 error will be returned because that algorithm is not supported by the service.
+If you try to set "similarity" to ClassicSimilarity on a new service, an HTTP 400 error is returned because that algorithm isn't supported by the service.

 For older services, classic similarity remains the default algorithm.
 Older services can upgrade to BM25 on a per-index basis.
 When switching from classic to BM25, you can expect to see some differences how search results are ordered.